 HVAC/heating maintenance is important to extend the life of your heating system and to make the most of it.
 After all, it’s one of the largest systems in your home and is responsible for maintaining comfortable temperatures and good air quality.
 Like any other asset, it requires scheduled maintenance services to keep the system clear and able to perform around the clock.

 Annual Maintenance Inspections

 Each year before the colder temperatures start to set in, you want to have your entire system inspected.
 There are several parts to your HVAC and furnace that need to be inspected or possibly serviced before the winter approaches.
-These include:

 - Pressure switches

 HVAC technicians look for corrosion on these parts and make sure that they are working efficiently.
 If some features appear loose, missing, or are simply not working as they should, an HVAC technician is able to repair or replace the affected areas so that your system can keep your home warm during the cold months.

 Even if the system is operating correctly, you want to check the thermostat.
 You’ll want to make sure that the temperature that shows up on the thermostat matches the temperature in the area.
 If you find differences in the temperatures, a more in-depth service and inspection may be required.